Dedicated to Christ the King

 The Limpias Crucifix

 In the opposite, north transept you will find the large, original crucifix imported from Spain.
-An exact reproduction of the Miraculous Crucifix of Limpias, from the Church of St. Peter in Santander, Spain, the life-size corpus hangs upon a massive twelve foot oak cross.
+An exact reproduction of the Miraculous Crucifix of Limpias, from the Iglesia san Pedro in Santander, Spain.
+The life-size corpus hangs upon a massive twelve foot oak cross.
 It is reported that the original crucifix in Spain has come to life on many occasions: the eyes of Christ opening and closing, blood dripping down from the wounds of the crown of thorns, and even Christ seeming to loosen himself from the cross.
 Since 1914, a great many people have made similar reports and at times the entire congregation has witnessed the statue moving.
+We have not had similar reports here at St. Joseph!

 The old baptistery in the north transept houses a statue of the Blessed Virgin Mary and features the wonderful hand wrought iron doors with the same grapevine motif that is found in the surface painting on the church’s columns and archways.
 Colorful stained-glass, lancet windows brighten the prayer space and invite quiet contemplation.
 From left to right, the windows depict the following: Christ the Judge, Christ the Priest, Christ Appears to Margaret Mary, Christ the Healer, and Christ the Teacher.
 The baptistry remains In Memory of the Parents of Pat McCoy and In Memory of Francis P. Rogers, while the stained-glass windows were a gift of Mrs. Joseph Carroll.